Branches of the Serbian Armed Forces

 As part of the overall SAF restructuring, Infantry branch has been undergoing reforms aimed at setting up smaller, state-of-the art and more combat efficient units.
-Nowadays, Infantry is made of infantry battalions in the Army and Territorial Forces, and Infantry servicemen make up the core of the Special Brigade personnel.
+Nowadays, Infantry is made of infantry battalions in the Army and Territorial Forces, and Infantry servicemen make up the core of the units for special operations personnel.
 Infantry units (motorized company and shooting platoons) play active role in preparing and participating in peace keeping operations.

 Infantry units are equipped with contemporary optical, electronic, thermal vision and ballistic devices and equipment from”M21 Infantryman Outfit Model”.
 Training is adjusted to modern requirements and Serbia’s integration in international community through participation in peace keeping operations.

 The Day of Infantry is celebrated on 16th November to commemorate 16 November 1914 when the battle of Kolubara, one of the most famous WW1 battles fought by the Serbian army against Austro-Hungary, began.
 It lasted for 30 days – from 16th November till 15th December, under extremely unfavorable conditions on a 200 m long front.
 The main Serbian forces were 11 Infantry and 1 cavalry divisions supported by 426 artillery pieces.

 In addition to their role in offensive operations, Armoured units are a respectable factor in anti armor combat and a useful player in fulfilling the SAF third mission.

 In their purpose, character and essence, Armoured units are an offensive component of the Army, capable of rapid, daring, sudden and powerful combat actions in any terrain, weather and battle conditions.